HaowenGuan/HaowenGuan.github.io/docs/README.md

 # Welcome to Docs Page
-This page serves as a file archive and provides fast access to all kinds of documents, such as http pages, jupyter notebooks, and pdf files, etc...
+This page serves as a file archive and provides fast access to them.

-Without leaving the page, you can navigate through all kinds of files.
+Without leaving the page, you can navigate through all kinds of files, such as http pages, jupyter notebooks, and pdf files, etc...

 ## Implementation
 Page rendering is achieved by using `<iframe>` window in html.
 I implement an automatic iframe height adjuster using Javascript for full screen display as following,